Gender Pay Gap?Not for Women Truck Drivers

-When it comes to the subject of wages in America, we have all heard the rumbles and complaints.
-From laborers to CEOs, there is a culture of wage inequality between men and women in America.
-According to Pew Research, while the wage gap has narrowed, it is by no means non-existent.
-Sources vary on exact percentages, but experts agree that women typically get paid between 80-84% of what their male counterparts can expect to earn in the exact same job based on the same levels of education.
-An up to 20 percent difference in pay between men and women 17 years into the 21st Century?
-It feels like we should be much further down the road to wage equality than we actually are.
-So this leaves us with a couple of questions: how can women take control of their careers to narrow the gap and what industries provide the best opportunities for women?
+From workers to CEOs, there’s a wage inequality culture between the sexes in America.
+According to Pew Research, while the wage gap narrows, it still exists.
+Sources vary on exact percentages, but according to PayScale, women make around $0.81 for every dollar their male counterparts can expect to earn in the same job based on the same levels of education.
+An up to 20 percent difference in pay between men and women in the second decade of the 21st Century?
+It feels like we should be much further down the road to wage equality than we are.
+This leaves us with a couple of questions: How can women control their careers to narrow the gap?
+And what industries provide the best opportunities for women?

 Studies have shown that women are typically safer drivers than men, a valuable asset in an industry that relies on timely, safe deliveries of goods to the American marketplace.
-The savvy and safe female driver can parlay a great safety record into higher earnings.
+The savvy and safe female driver can turn an excellent safety record into higher earnings.
 Many trucking carriers award bonuses based on safety benchmarks such as accident-free miles driven.
 At Roadmaster Drivers School, we put a particular emphasis on safety training, both in the classroom and on the driving pad.
-It’s something that you may take for granted—being a safe driver—but it’s an essential skill for being a professional truck driver.
+Being a safe driver is an essential skill for being a professional truck driver.
 It’s a skill that trucking companies are willing to pay their top performers for.

 Advice for Women Considering a Career in Truck Driving

 You may have heard, “Trucking is a man’s job.”
 The women who do this for a living would disagree.
 They’d probably give you the following advice: